Elite capture: Alternative solutions

+Similar concepts

 Elite capture and discrimination are very similar concepts because both imply unequal power status and the denial of public resources.
 Social discrimination can promote elite capture, but it is not an interchangeable concept.
 Elite capture is based on a state of unequal power relations, whereas discrimination may or may not be the cause of an unequal distribution of power.
 Elite capture is a changing and dynamic process, and power structures change with it when a new elite arises.
 Discrimination is rather static in this sense.
 Elite capture is a manifested form of corruption, and social discrimination is a manifestation of a set of beliefs in a society.

 Elite capture and state capture are also similar because they are both related to the diversion of public resources for private benefits, but they differ in how power is exercised.
 Elite capture is carried out by an elite that is legitimately entitled to some level of de jure power.
 State capture is carried out by elites that exercise de facto power (e.g. powerful unions or big multinational companies) that aim to have influence on the decision-making process of the institutions.
 However, both phenomena are symptomatic of and a main reason for bad governance because they promote a vicious cycle, with long-term effects on institutional and bureaucratic performance.

 Examples

 An example of elite capture in the United States is to be found in the literature on the subject of iron triangles, wherein special interests are able to achieve disproportionately favorable outcomes from congressional committees and federal regulators.
 Oftentimes, personnel between each side of the iron triangle is interchangeable, a revolving door dynamic which is favorable to the development of capture of regulators by the entities they are supposed to oversee.
 Also, examples are found in most developing countries, where an increasing proportion of government and foreign aid is distributed through community-driven development but fails to properly reach the target population.

 Additional examples are male-dominated cultures where women may be disproportionately influenced by elite capture, since they tend to be excluded from the social elite and public services.
-It is a phenomenon that may even take place where there are no clear indicators of ‘capture’ of power or corruption like access to education in rural areas of developing countries.
+This phenomenon may even take place where there are no clear indicators of 'capture' of power or corruption like access to education in rural areas of developing countries.
 While there are primary schools in the villages, they are somewhat dysfunctional due to a lack of maintenance.
 As a result, children have to go to neighboring villages to study.
 Usually, girls are not sent far away from their villages, limiting their study years.
 Therefore, girls are systematically denied access to a public resource (education) as opposed to boys in the same village.
 The absence of an enabling social, political and economic environment can also encourage unintended elite capture.
 But at the same time, corruption and inefficiency appear to be a concomitant part of the elite capture problem.

 Andersen et al. 2022 found that about 7.5 percent of foreign aid is diverted by elites.